Saint Library

 Birth at Sempringham

-Born in Sempringham, Lincolnshire, to Jocelin, an Anglo-Norman lord, and an Anglo-Saxon mother — a dual inheritance that may have deepened his empathy for the excluded and the overlooked.
+Born in Sempringham, Lincolnshire, to Jocelin, an Anglo-Norman lord, and an Anglo-Saxon mother — a dual inheritance that may have shaped his attention to those on the margins of English society.

 1120